mocelet/virtual-scene-switcher/README.md

 The work is inspired by [Todd Austin's Counter Utility](https://github.com/toddaustin07/counter_utility) which was the solution I used to track scenes and switch them with smart buttons.
 It also helped me a lot to understand how virtual devices in SmartThings work.
 Thanks, Todd!

-In a way, this driver is a scene-specialized counter with a few twists.
-It does not need extra routines to handle the cycling and can even perform automatic cycling with customizable delay.
-Also allows to pre-set the scene number without triggering the associated routine, in other words, the internal value and the value known to SmartThings are decoupled.
-That way, it can also re-trigger the last active / pre-set scene, useful to restore the state after turning off the lights or schedule scenes throughout the day that will only activate when pressing the "on" button.
-The automation actions are all in the Main component to avoid issues with SmartThings sometimes not displaying certain actions.
+At its core, this driver is a specialised virtual counter with a few twists and scene-oriented design decisions.
+It does not need extra routines to handle the cycling and can even perform automatic cycling with customizable delay and direction.
+It can reactivate the current scene to restore the state with a button after turning off the lights.
+The automation actions are all in the Main component to avoid issues with SmartThings sometimes not displaying certain component actions.

 ## License